jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

      - Could do multiple passes.
 I think rewriting wrappers in the first pass
      - I think we can rewrite return values with a dedicated rule, and function args can be handled like other declarations.
 Then we don't need to specially rewrite wrappers

-- Missing dentry rewrite in `arch/powerpc/include/asm/kvm_ppc.h` callback function `create_vcpu_debugfs`

-- New bash script doing one by one
-  - BUG: "wrapper" functions we find that are _not_ defined in the same file (example, `fault_create_debugfs_attr` used in blk-timeout.c and lib/fault-inject-usercopy.c) don't result in args or return values getting transformed.
-    - I think we can split the rules up so we separate finding them and rewriting them.
-    - We could always run spatch at the top-level, and _then_ one by one.
-    - Maybe two passes will help: one to transform "obvious" wrapper stuff, and the next is entirely type-based on definitions.
-    - Consider running a global spatch once or twice, and then the script.

 - `sound/soc/soc-pcm.c` isn't working (only file I think).
 It interesting because there is no dentry declaration in the actual file (but there is debugfs usage)
   - (old TODO) `include/sound/soc.h` has a `struct dentry *debugfs_dpcm_root;` field that refuses to get matches.
 I think all the `#define`s in the file are screwing with Coccinelle, because it works when I move that struct to my test file.